This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Dinner reservations will depend on which theater you plan to visit.

-If you plan to visit Fords Theater, it is a very short distance from the National Mall.
+If you plan to visit Ford’s Theater, it is a very short distance from the National Mall.
 You can easily reserve dinner at one of the restaurants on the same block as the venue.

-If you plan to visit Kennedy Center, leave enough time to travel to the venue.
-Kennedy Center is about 2 miles west of the National Mall.
+If you plan to visit the Kennedy Center, leave enough time to travel there, it is about 2 miles west of the National Mall.
+If you want to experience the Roof Terrace Restaurant at the Kennedy Center, make reservations well in advance.

-If you want to keep dinner quick, grab food at a museum cafe or visit a food card along the Mall green.
-If you want to experience the Roof Terrace Restaurant at the Kennedy Center, make reservations in advance.
+If you want to keep dinner quick, grab food at a museum cafe or visit a food cart along the Mall green.

 Fords Theater or Kennedy Center